qiaolinhan/FireDetection/Reading-Automatic WFD Based on ML and Image Analysis Pipline.md

 ![comparing different DNNs](/comparing.png)
 ## 2.2 CV System in Fire Detection
 **Flame Detection:** \
-Suitable for daytime scenarios and is **intended to be applied to drones**.
-Used a new color index called FFDI [9].\
+[9] uitable for daytime scenarios and is **intended to be applied to drones**.
+Used a new color index called FFDI \
-By manipulating RGB and YCrCb color spaces.
-Algorithms consists of seven rules to be applied sequentially [10].\
+[10] By manipulating RGB and YCrCb color spaces.
+Algorithms consists of seven rules to be applied sequentially \
-To improve the accuracy on fixed surveillance cameras.
-Two parallel image streams, one for detection and the other for confirmation of the  results.
-[11]\
+[11] To improve the accuracy on fixed surveillance cameras.
+Two parallel image streams, one for detection and the other for confirmation of the  results. \
-**Smoke Detection:** \
+**Smoke Detection:**
+[12] color and motion analysis. rapid detection in daytime scenarios; allow multi-camera signal processing without large computational complexties.
+The detection process involves signal preprocessing, feature extraction and classification.
+[13]